KooQix/Datachallenge-Job-offer---demand-Matching/README.md

 # Description

-_During a DataChallenge proposed by my Engineering School (French), when I was in second year, we had to match a job offer with the best profiles._
+_Hackathon proposed by my Engineering School (French), in partnership with a company nearby, when I was in second year.
+The goal was to match a job offer with the best profiles.
+Low energy consumption was one of the requirements, therefore we could not use use a deep neural network._

-To do so, I used web scraping to get the qualities required by a job and then regrouped the jobs in the database using a clustering method (KMeans).
+I used web scraping to get the qualities required by a job and then regrouped the jobs in the database using a clustering method (KMeans).

 Categories were created, for example distance to the job, given the information about the job offer and a profile.
 Each category has a percentage of match, using its own distance measurement.
 Each category also has a weight, adjustable in the configuration file.